gggliuye/VIO/docs/deepblue/LM.rst

 This is a simplified Global SfM method, reduced lots of algorithm details (outlier rejection, retriangulation, multiply global BA, etc).
 However, it works well for a real time SLAM application, and we can try multiply times to initialize.

+Notice that, in Estimator::initialStructure(), the system will solve PnP again, after this Global SfM process. (why not do this step here**?**)

 triangulate point
 ~~~~~~~~~~~~~~~~